Amirhosseinmk/Smart_Cane/README.md

 # Smart_Cane
-Project Proposal: Smart Cane for the Visually Impaired
+Project: Smart Cane for the Visually Impaired